-Well, the best laid plans of mice and men …love Steinbeck … went astray when we arrived at the bus station in Chiang Mai determined to catch the next available bus to Chiang Rai.
-No buses for 4 hours.
+Well, the best laid plans of mice and men …gotta love Steinbeck … went astray when we arrived at the bus station in Chiang Mai determined to catch the next available bus to Chiang Rai.
+But … no buses for 4 hours.
 You’re kidding!
 However, in the blink of an eye, a young girl behind another counter waved frantically at us, ‘I have transport for you.
 Private car, very good.
 Go to Chiang Rai now.
 Good price.’
 So off we went, in a car belonging to her 49th cousin twice removed who had driven from Chiang Rai earlier in the day and was seeking a return fare.
 Everyone was a winner!

 Chiang Rai, two and half hours north of Chiang Mai, is simply wonderful.
 Smaller and grittier, a little more ramshackle than its southern cousin, it’s full of surprises.
 Temples abound and there are some particularly stunning ones.
 Also, it’s extremely easy to get around on foot, the cafe/bar scene is buoyant and the street food is really good.

-I had booked a guesthouse with a small but lovely garden – right next door to the hospital – handy if we stumbled after a big night out!
+I’d booked a guesthouse with a small but lovely garden – right next door to the hospital – handy I figured, if we stumbled after a big night out!
 Seriously, the location was excellent; in walking distance to so much.
 The family owners spoke limited English, but they were exceptionally kind, making sure I was plied with never ending cups of tea and biscuits when I sat in the garden.

 Top of our list of must sees were the White Temple, Blue Temple and Black House.
 These temples, of course, were at either end of the Chiang Rai distance spectrum and in a tuk tuk, numb bums ruled.